calderast/Hex-maze/README.md

 ### Database of barrier sequences
 The `Barrier_Sequence_Databases/` folder contains multiple databases of barrier sequences (consecutive maze configurations that differ by the movement of a single barrier).
-I'm currently still updating/adding to these databases, but `barrier_sequences_first1000` contains 1000 possible barrier sequences and is a good place to start for now.
+I'm currently still updating/adding to these databases, but `single_choice_point` contains 3720 barrier sequences where all mazes in the sequence have a single choice point and is a good place to start for now.
+The `Barrier_Sequence_Database_Search.ipynb` notebook has more information about the available databases.

-These databases are generated using the `Generate_Barrier_Sequence_Database.ipynb` notebook available in the `Tutorials/` folder.
+Custom databases can be generated using the `Generate_Custom_Barrier_Sequence_Database.ipynb` notebook available in the `Tutorials/` folder.

 ## Other info